joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-16-Broken-Sticks.md

 >1.
 If you break a stick in two places at random, forming three pieces, what is the probability of being able to form a triangle with the pieces?

 The question is, if $x$ and $y$ are random numbers between $0$ and $1$ (with the obvious unstated assumption that the distribution of probabilities is uniform), how likely is it that the difference between them and $0$ and $1$ are such that none is greater than the sum of the other two?
+We can ignore (in this and the other problems) the possiblity that $x=y$, because it has zero probability.
 If $x$ is less than $y$, those differences are $x$, $y-x$, and $1-y$.
 We can focus on that case because the other case is symmetrical, just swapping $y$ for $x$.
 The three constraints are:

 $$ x < (y-x) + (1-y) \Longleftrightarrow x < 1/2$$